 By the late 1980s, it was clearly recognised that the demand for university places far exceeded what was available in NUS and therefore we started to establish another institution, first called the Nanyang Technological Institute in the late 1980s which eventually evolved to become the Nanyang Technological University in 1991 I believe.
 And between NUS and NTU these provided enough places.

 But again, every ten years demand grows, so by the late 1990s it was quite clear that we needed another institution at university level.
 I was involved in studying what type of institution would be suitable.
 My view at that time was that rather than simply establishing another university, we should take the opportunity to further develop our university sector—provide differentiation, provide variety, provide new directions.
 NTU was different from NUS, so I felt that the third university should be different from NUS and NTU.
 There followed many years of discussion with the public, among the ministry officials, members of Parliament about what type of university would be suitable.
 It has to be something that’s relevant to Singapore, something that meets the needs of Singaporeans.
 Eventually we narrowed it down to a university that would be focused on management, on economics, on business which we thought would be complementary to NUS and NTU.
+However, I thought that we should not just repeat what has gone before and try and take a new direction.
+Because both NUS and NTU had developed essentially from a British model, I felt that it would be good to look to the US for another type of university with a different model which could provide a new dimension to university education in Singapore.

 So when I visited the US, I visited a number of universities, to discuss with them, to find out whether any of them were interested in partnering the Singapore Government in establishing a university in Singapore.
 The University of Pennsylvania and its Wharton School were extremely enthusiastic about the possibility.
 At that time the Wharton School, recognising the growth of Asia, was trying to find a means of increasing their footprint here, and they felt that they needed to have a base here, but as usual they’re not quite sure how to proceed.
 Partnering the Singapore Government to form a management university in Singapore seemed to be the ideal.
 From the Singapore Government point of view, we would be in partnership with a very prestigious and well-known school of management in the US, the Wharton School.